bluebird75/luaunit/doc/index.rst

 All function accept an optional extra message which if provided, is printed along with the failure message.

 ..
-Note:: see :ref:`table-printing` and :ref:`comparing-table-keys-table` for more dealing with recursive tables and tables containing keys of type table.
+Note:: see :ref:`table-printing` for more information on how LuaUnit prints tables.

 Equality assertions
 ----------------------